Integrating Counterfactual Simulations with Language Models for Explaining Multi-Agent Behaviour: Introduction

-We integrate these observations into a new framework called \textit{\underline{A}gentic e\underline{X}planations via \underline{I}nterrogative \underline{S}imulation (AXIS)}, which generates intelligible causal explanations of the actions of a given pre-trained multi-agent action policy.
+We operationalise these observations in a new framework called \textit{\textbf{A}gentic e\textbf{X}planations via \textbf{I}nterrogative \textbf{S}imulation (AXIS)}, which generates human-centred action explanations of a given multi-agent action policy.
 The overview and an example trace of AXIS execution is shown in~\cref{fig:method}.
-We evaluate AXIS on the safety-critical task of motion planning for autonomous driving (AD)~\cite{schwarting2018adplan} across 5 LLMs using 10 scenarios, including ones with irrational agent behaviour and partial observability, with up to three user queries for each scenario.
-We measure explanation success using a novel integration of subjective preferences, perceived correctness, and accuracy on the downstream tasks of agent goal and next action prediction, with an external LLM as evaluator~\cite{gyevnar2025objective}.
+We evaluate AXIS on the safety-critical task of motion planning for autonomous driving (AD)~\cite{schwarting2018adplan} across five LLMs using ten scenarios, including ones with irrational agent behaviour and partial observability, with up to three user prompts for each scenario.
+We propose a comprehensive evaluation methodology for explainable SDM, combining scenarios with qualitative and computational analyses, subjective preference and perceived correctness scores, and objective accuracy on the downstream tasks of goal and action prediction; using an external LLM as evaluator.

-AXIS improves the perceived correctness and goal prediction accuracy of baseline models for all LLMs, correctly focusing on the \cmd{remove} and \cmd{whatif} queries which are most suited to understand counterfactual causality.
-AXIS also improves or gives comparable results on action prediction for 4 models and subjective preference scores for 3 models.
-To summarise our contributions: \textbf{(1) Agentic Explanations via Interrogative Simulation (AXIS)} for generating causal explanations for MAS based on counterfactual grounding using an environment simulator; \textbf{(2) Novel three-part evaluation methodology for XRL} combining subjective measures of preference, perceived correctness, and goal/action prediction accuracy, using an LLM as external evaluator; \textbf{(3) Evaluation for autonomous driving} motion planning with 10 scenarios on five LLMs showing consistently higher perceived explanation correctness and improved goal and action prediction accuracy compared to baselines.
-Our appendix, codebase, and data are in the supplementary materials and will be open-sourced.
+In our evaluation, AXIS improved the perceived correctness by at least 7.7\% across all models and goal prediction accuracy by 23\% for four models, correctly focusing on the \cmd{remove} and \cmd{whatif} interrogations which are most suited to understanding causality.
+AXIS also improves or gives comparable results on action prediction for four models and subjective preference scores for three models.
+In summary our contributions are: \begin{enumerate} \item We formalise the \textbf{problem of action explanation} for MAS described as partially observable stochastic games; \item We propose \textbf{AXIS: Agentic Explanations via Interrogative Simulation} for generating action explanations for any MAS based on counterfactual simulations and LLMs; \item We design an \textbf{evaluation methodology for explainable SDM} combining scenarios, qualitative correctness analysis, computational robustness to hyperparameters, and measures of subjective quality and objective actionability; \item We conduct \textbf{experiments with autonomous driving} with ten scenarios on five LLMs showing consistently higher perceived explanation correctness and improved goal and action prediction accuracy compared to baselines. \end{enumerate}